Roll20/roll20-character-sheets/vampire-v5/README.md

 Author: Momtahan K. | UserID: 117780
 Design: Martinez A. | UserID: 143652
 Design Contributor: Obi | UserID: 95940
 Kudos to: Andreas J. (UserID: 1223200), Matt Zaldivar, Brian Shields, Benjamin Bandelow, for their stirling work which provided a basis for this sheet, and espcially to Konrad J. (UserID: 77736), who's Hero Quest Dice Roller has been invaluable.
 Special thanks to Beta testers Chros G.(326614) and Jordan L.(46186).
 Many thanks to BigWhoop (UserID: 2124413) for his work on the first version of Obi's sheet.
+Massive thanks to Barry Snyder for helping us with API-to-Non-API Toggling through explination and use of his code examples.

 A very special thank to https://game-icons.net The below icons were used and are licensed under a Creative Commons Attribution 3.0 Unported License.
 Water fountain icon - by Delapouite under CC BY 3.0 Oppression icon - by Lorc under CC BY 3.0 Prayer icon - by Lorc under CC BY 3.0 Ent Mouth icon - by Lorc under CC BY 3.0 Spattericon - by Lorc under CC BY 3.0 Wolverine claws icon - by Lorc under CC BY 3.0 Half heart icon - by Lorc under CC BY 3.0 Embraced energy iconby Lorc under CC BY 3.0